miker704/Strife/patches2.md

     - Moved Old Class Based Component Version of the Warp Loading Screen Container to Deprecated Folder.
     - Replaced Class Based Component Version of the Loading Screen Container with a Functional Component.
     - Replaced Class Based Component Version of the Warp Loading Screen Container with a Functional Component.
+    - Replaced Class Based Component Version of the Intrusion Loading Screen Container with a Functional Component.

 ## Backend Changes